rmbolger/Posh-ACME/Posh-ACME/Plugins/README.md

 Do not output any objects to the pipeline from your plugin.
 This will interfere with scripts and workflows that use the normal output of public functions.
 You can use `Out-Null` on internal calls that would normally output to the pipeline when you don't care about that data.

+### UseBasicParsing

+Any time you call `Invoke-WebRequest` or `Invoke-RestMethod`, you should always add `@script:UseBasic` to the end.

+By default in PowerShell 5.1, those two functions use Internet Explorer's DOM parser to process the response body which can cause errors in cases where IE is not installed or hasn't gone through its first-run sequence yet.
+Both functions have a `-UseBasicParsing` parameter that switches the parser to a PowerShell native parser and is the new default functionality in PowerShell 6+.
+The parameter is also deprecated because they don't plan on bringing back IE DOM parsing in future PowerShell versions.
+So the module creates a variable when it is first loaded that checks whether `-UseBasicParsing` is still available or not and adds it to the `$script:UseBasic` hashtable.
+That way, you can just [splat](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting) it on all your calls to those two functions which will future proof your plugin.

 ### Testing Plugins

-You don't need to actually request a certificate in order to test a plugin.
-All you need is a valid ACME account via `New-PAAccount`.
+As mentioned earlier, the plugin file must reside in the module's `Plugins` folder prior to running `Import-Module` implicitly or explicitly.
+If the module is already loaded in the session, you will need to re-import it using `Import-Module -Force`.
+There is a helper script called `instdev.ps1` in the root of the git repository that can make this process a lot easier as you are developing the plugin.

+First make sure any existing copies of the module are uninstalled (or at least don't reside in your `$env:PSModulePath`).
+Clone the git repository (or your fork) to a folder on your local system and add your plugin file to the `Posh-Acme\Plugins` folder if it's not already there.
+Open a new PowerShell session to the repository root folder and run `.\instdev.ps1` which will do the following:

+- Copy the module files to the current user's default PowerShell modules folder.
+- Run `Import-Module Posh-ACME -Force`
+- Display the available module commands

+If there are no problems, your plugin should now be listed in the output of `Get-PAPlugin`.

-Plugins can be tested using `Publish-Challenge`, `Unpublish-Challenge`, and `Save-Challenge`.
-They call the Add, Remove, and Save functions respectively.
+Testing a plugin can be done without requesting a new certificate.
+All you need is an existing ACME account created with `New-PAAccount` and the `Publish-Challenge`, `Unpublish-Challenge`, and `Save-Challenge` functions.
+They call the Add, Remove, and Save functions from the plugin.
 Here are some examples of how I generally call them while testing.

 ```powershell
 $DebugPreference = 'Continue'